nolafs/renaissance-website/site/content/about/_index.md

     you pay for delivering the plan and the KPI we present to you
   why_list:
     - icon: /images/uploads/analysis.svg
+      text: >-
-      text: 'Everything we do is planned around achieving specific, measurable goals'
+        Everything we do is planned around achieving specific, measurable goals before the campaign starts.
       title: Strategic
     - icon: /images/uploads/brainstorm.svg
       text: >-
-        We tailor our actions to the client’s needs - we’re not just a press office
+        We tailor our actions to the client’s needs - we’re not just a press office or a glorified mailing list.
       title: Creative
     - icon: /images/uploads/about-icon-scalable.svg
       text: >